ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

 Waveform Generator
 ==================

-The ``uz_wavegen`` can be used to create standard waveform, which, for example, can be displayed in the :ref:`JavaScope`.
+The ``uz_wavegen`` functions can be used to create standard waveform, which, for example, can be displayed in the :ref:`JavaScope`.

 Avaivable waveforms